What is meant by “prechilling”?

 How long do bulbs need to be prechilled?

-Somewhere between 6 and 10 weeks—the longer the better.
-Bulbs that are to be planted in Southern California and in Zone 8b and warmer in the South need the full 10 weeks.
+Somewhere between 6 and 12 weeks—the longer the better.
+Bulbs that are to be planted in Southern California and in Zone 8b and warmer in the South need at least 10 weeks.
 In Dallas and Atlanta, we recommend 8 weeks.
 Bulbs destined for Northern California and the Upper South can generally perform well with just 6 weeks of chilling.

 What will happen if I plant bulbs without prechilling them?

 Bulbs that don’t get sufficient chilling tend to be stunted.
 They may bloom, but the flowers often open down in the leaves.
 In general, you will have a smaller, shorter plant and flower.

 Does prechilling ensure a great display?